Category: Citizenship

 • Keeping records of any notable achievements or contributions

-If you already meet the requirements, you can proceed with the full application process.
+If you already meet the requirements, you may consider proceeding with the application when ready.

 For detailed steps, refer to our companion article: